3atwaa/JSplaceholder/README.md

   -Solution: ise the css class to apply the same padding.

 getStyle function was taken from : http://robertnyman.com/2006/04/24/get-the-rendered-style-of-an-element<br />

-*aint  nobody have time for making something already has been made.*<br />
+Almost forgot:<br />

-Almost forgot: DO not exceed in the no. of characters.......<br />
+  -Do not exceed in the no. of characters.......<br />
+  -for looking exactly like a real placeholder, apply "padding" property of value equals to that of the text-box.